wilfredinni/dinero/docs/index.md

   <img width="300" height="200" src="https://media.tenor.com/EWRvErYGzPUAAAAC/bugs-bunny-looney-tunes.gif">
 </p>

+This project is inspired by the excellent [dinero.js](https://github.com/dinerojs/dinero.js) library.

 A `Dinero` object is an immutable data structure representing a specific monetary value.
 It comes with methods for creating, parsing, manipulating, testing and formatting them.

 ## The problem